lns-lu/dpcp/README.md

 An example of *dbscan_combination* output is showed in Figure 1.

+2. DBSCAN analysis of reference.
+At the end of cluster analysis, the results of DBSCAN analysis of each reference can be represented in a scatterplot using the S3 method *plot*.
+3. Identification of clusters centroid.
+The S3 method *plot* can be used also to verify the correct position of all cluster centroids.
+If the predicted position of the centroid of multi-target clusters does not match the real position of centroids, cross-reaction between probes or poor assay optimization could be the cause (Fig. 2).
+4. C-means and rain analysis.
+The S3 method *plot* is available also to show the scatterplot of c-means and rain analysis.

 ![](vignettes/Figure1.png)
 **Fig. 1: Examples of the output plots of dbscan_combination().** Each graph represents the DBSCAN analysis performed with different combinations of input parameters eps and minPts.
 Assembled clusters are represented with colored dots; different colors indicate distinct clusters whereas grey dots show not-clustered elements.
 The combinations (A), (B), (C), and (D) of DBSCAN input parameters are not suitable for a dPCP analysis because: